 Veronica saw the bleeding man first, then the city bus barreling towards him.
-The coffee-skinned man stood in the middle of the crosswalk, blood staining the front of his flannel shirt, holding a beat up denim jacket.
+The umber-skinned man stood in the middle of the crosswalk, blood staining the front of his flannel shirt, holding a beat up denim jacket.
 The ragged hems of his jeans brushed the tops of his bare feet.
 He turned and looked directly at her.

 The bus had to stop.
 The driver must see him.
 But it rumbled as it picked up speed at the changing of the traffic light to yellow.